-These funds are targeted for urban senior transportation and individuals with disabilities transportation that exceed the ADA requirements.
+These funds are targeted for urban senior transportation and individuals with disabilities transportation options, which exceed the ADA requirements.
 The City of Concord is the designated recipient for these funds and administers this program through a competitive grant selections process.